vdaas/vald/docs/tutorial/get-started.md

 Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine.<br>
 Vald is designed and implemented based on Cloud-Native architecture.

-This article will show you how to deploy and run the Vald components on your kubernetes cluster.
+This article will show you how to deploy and run the Vald components on your Kubernetes cluster.
 And, Fashion-mnist is used as an example of a dataset.

 ## Overview